Our Mission, Services and Affiliations

 JCCA empowers young people by teaching them the skills to lead productive, independent lives.

-JCCA’s funding comes from public and private sources, including UJA-Federation of NY; the NYC Administration for Children’s Services; Department of Mental Health; Mental Retardation and Alcoholism Services; NYS Office of Mental Health; NYS Office of Children and Family Services; Committees on Special Education; Agency for Child Development; County Departments of Social Services; foundations, bequests, and the generosity of individual donors.
+JCCA’s funding comes from public and private sources, including UJA-Federation of NY; the NYC Administration for Children’s Services; NYC Department of Education; NYC Department of Health and Mental Hygiene; NYS Office of Mental Health; NYS Office of Children and Family Services; Committees on Special Education; Agency for Child Development; County Departments of Social Services; foundations, bequests, and the generosity of individual donors.

 - UJA-Federation of New York